psychemedia/storytelling-notes/twa-sisters-binnorie.md

 25^2. he 's strung.
 26^1, 27^1, 28^1, for *tune*, *line*, if the copy be right.
 27^1.
 The next.
 28^1.
 The last.
 28^2. fause Ellen.
-" Note by Ritson. ' The fragment of a very different copy of this ballad has been communicated to J. R. by a friend at Dublin.' " [J. C. Walker, no doubt.}
+" Note by Ritson. ' The fragment of a very different copy of this ballad has been communicated to J. R. by a friend at Dublin.' " [J. C. Walker, no doubt.]

 d.
 Jamieson, Popular Ballads and Songs, I, 48, says that he gives his text verbatim as it was taken from the recitation of dhe lady in Fifeshire (Mrs Brown), to whom both he and Scott were so much indebted.
 That this is not to be understood with absolute strictness will appear from the variations which are subjoined.
 Jamieson adds that he had received another copy from Mrs Arrott of Aberbrothick, " but as it furnished no readings by which the text could have been materially improved," it was not used.
 Both Jamieson and Scott substitute the " Binnorie " burden, " the most common and popular," says Scott, for the one given by Mrs Brown, with which Mrs Arrott's agreed.
 It may be added that Jamieson' s interpolations are stanzas 20, 21, 27, etc., and not, as he says (i, 49), 19, 20, 27, etc. These interpolations also occur as such in the manuscript.